T7nirvana/Concurrent-BPlusTree/index.md

 Our eventual deliverables that we will show at the poster session will be the speedup graphs of our implementations.
 We will also make descriptive figures to illustrate our implementations and the characteristics of the benchmarks we run.

 ### Platform Choice
 We will implement our concurrent B+Trees in C++.
-C++ has its own pthread library and we can easily include other languages that have richer parallelism models like OpenML, ISPC if we see necessity.
+C++ has its own pthread library, and we can easily include other languages that have richer parallelism models like OpenML, ISPC if we see necessity.
 We will run our benchmarks on ghc machines first and may move to psc machines if more concurrency is needed.

 ### Schedule